Forres Academy - New School Build

 Design

-There are none at present as we are at the very early stages of design, these will be developed at the next stage.
+There are none at present as we are at the very early stages of design.

 SportScotland guidance recommends that secondary schools have access to a synthetic turf area suitable for use as a teaching space.
 The council would need to determine if a 3G pitch is provided at the school or if access to a 3G pitch can be provided elsewhere within Forres.
 If there is no other 3G pitch access in Forres, a 3G pitch would be built at the new school location as this would benefit from the ongoing revenue funding provided by Scottish Government.